It’s the Holy Grail of Holidaying: finding time for a couple of quick but great nights away, with money left over for food and a few fun things to do.

 A local secret, Oxford St Bulimba is a great place for lunch after wandering the boutiques.
-The Scales & Ales is our pick for a trendy beer and healthy seafood without busting the wallet.
+King Crab Co. is our pick for a trendy beer and all the seafood you can eat, without busting the wallet.

 The best thing to happen to Brisbane since Macarthur left town is the Gallery of Modern Art in Southbank.
 It’s an awesome experience.

 For a bit of history (yes, Brisbane does have some), get to St John’s Cathedral on Ann Street.
 Amazingly, it’s under construction and will be the last Gothic cathedral to be completed in the world.
 Take a free guided tour at 10am or 2pm daily.